-Curricular Practical Training (CPT) is a type of off-campus work permission for F1 international students who study in the US and want to gain experience in their fields of study.
+CPT is a type of off-campus work permission for F1 international students who want to gain experience in their fields of study.
 CPT is not available after a student completes a degree program.
 Students are eligible to apply for an unlimited amount of CPT.
-However, if 12 months or more of full-time CPT is used, a student loses all of the Optional Practical training after graduation.
+However, if 12 months or more of full-time CPT is used, a student loses all of the Optional Practical Training after graduation.
 Accrual of part-time CPT does not affect eligibility for OPT.

 To obtain CPT, a student must:

 CPT may be authorized when an internship is a requirement of a degree program (i.e. all students in the program must complete an internship to obtain the degree).
 Authorization can be for full-time or part-time employment, depending on the academic department's requirement.

 CPT may be authorized for students who enroll in a course that requires employment to earn the credit (such as engineering co-op or an internship course), or a course where students write a paper or design their own research project based on the employment (the employment forms the research basis for the paper or project).
 Enrollment in the course is usually after the employment but can be concurrent (the course can NOT be prior to the employment).
 Employment may take place in Fall, Spring or Summer.
 Authorization will be granted on a semester-only basis.

 CPT may be authorized if the work the student will be doing for the employment is a required part of the research for the dissertation or thesis.
 The employment cannot simply be related to the dissertation topic, but will actually be an integral research component of the dissertation / thesis project.